asdfractal/clockwerks-catalogue/README.md

     `C:\Program Files\MongoDB\Server\4.4\bin`

 * Restart VSCode to register the new system path
-* Using the MongoDB website, retrive the connection URI for connecting via shell.
-This is in the same place as you got the environment variable.
+* Please refer to the [MongoDB documentation](https://docs.atlas.mongodb.com/command-line-tools/) on how to connect to the cluster using the CLI.
 Enter the following command

     `mongoimport --uri="YOUR_URI_HERE" --file=heroes.json`